Standing Indian Loop (A.T.) — XUL (Sub 3-lb) Gear List

 Bivy

-Borah Gear Cuben Bivy, reg/wide (Dimma modification).
-Protects from wind & splash & ground moisture.
-Adds 5F of warmth to my sleep system.
-Protects from bugs.
+Borah Gear Cuben Bivy, Dimma version.
+Provides insect, wind, & splash protection and adds about 5F of warmth to my sleep system.

 4.5